The prized velvety foliage of Black Velvet Alocasia is often compromised via frequent mishaps in basic care like light and water.

 - You can observe new growth sprout from the rhizome within 3 to 8 weeks.

 - Place your plant in an area where it gets bright, filtered sunlight.

 Seed Propagation Method

-- Plant the soil an inch or two inches deep from the surface and cover it properly with soil.
+- Sow the seeds an inch deep in the fresh starter mix and cover them lightly with soil.

 Offset Propagation Method

-- Cut the offset from the mother plant with the use of a sterile knife or scissors.
+- Cut the offset from the mother plant using a sterile knife or scissors.

 - Allow the offset to heal in a cool, dry place for at least 3-4 days.